danikavu/img2midi/README.md

 ## Experimental

 We will try to generate something that can sound pleasant in midi form, extracted from an Image.
-Given the midi generated the musical expierience unfortunately is unpleasant due to the full range of notes stacked on each other.

 For the experimental part the below image will be used.